 - Efficiency —Tankless water heaters only heat up the water you utilize.
-This can save you approximately 20% on your water heating costs.
-They also take up less area since they can be attached to walls, under cabinets or in closets.
+This can save you up to 20% on your water heating costs.
+They also take up less area because they can be attached to walls, below cabinets or in closets.

 - Better water—Tankless water heaters don’t collect water.
-That way, you regularly have pure, clean water that’s not rusty or smelly.
+That way, you regularly have pure, clean water that isn’t rusty or smelly.

 Service Experts Heating & Air Conditioning is Here for Each One of Your Plumbing Issues

-Service Experts Heating & Air Conditioning’s plumbing professionals can assist with fixing leaks, fitting low-flow equipment and suggesting energy-efficient upgrades.
+Service Experts Heating & Air Conditioning’s plumbing professionals in Livermore can help by repairing leaks, fitting low-flow equipment and suggesting energy-efficient improvements.

-If it isn’t cost-effective to have a overhaul done, we can recommend a brand new water heater to fulfill your household needs and resources.
+If it isn’t cost-effective to have a repair completed, we can recommend a brand new water heater to fulfill your household needs and resources.